A secret supernatural ability and connection with the dead this woman is not easily scared

 The man picked up a ledger opening and running a finger through the dates and names listed until he found hers.
 “Miss Farnworth, right room seven first floor,” he paused, getting the room key from the board hanging on the wall behind him.
 “You can take the lift over to the right.
-Turn left when you get off the lift its three doors down.
+Turn left when you get off the lift; it is three doors down.
 Do you need any help with your suitcase?”

 “Breakfast is eight till nine-thirty.”

-“Cathy nodded, “Thanks.”
-She left going to the lift.
+“Cathy nodded, “Thanks,” she headed to the lift.

 The en-suite room was clean, and the bed looked comfy.
 Cathy unpacked her clothes, hanging them in the heavy oak wardrobe.
-She considered taking a shower but felt too tired, deciding she would shower in the morning.
-She collapsed on the bed, stretching out, after a few minutes she rose undressed turning off the light she got into bed
+She considered a shower but felt too tired, deciding to shower in the morning.
+She collapsed on the bed, stretching out; a few minutes later, she rose undressed, turning off the light, she got into bed.

-Cathy rose at seven, showered and dressed in clean clothes by the time she was ready to go down for breakfast, it was eight-fifteen.
+Cathy rose at seven, showered, dressed in clean clothes by the time she was ready to go down for breakfast; it was eight-fifteen.
 A couple sat together, having breakfast.
-Two men who looked, to be businessmen, sat by themselves there were no other guests in the dining room.
+Two men who looked to be businessmen sat by themselves.
+There were no other guests in the dining room.
 After breakfast, she went back to her room to get ready to go out.

 A young blonde-haired woman was at the reception desk when she returned to the lobby.
 “Do you know where Tinsbury manor is?”
 Cathy asked.

-The woman looked at her curiously, “Don’t tell me you are a one of those that goes around looking for haunted houses, to investigate right?”
+The woman gave her a curious look, “Don’t tell me you are a one of those that goes around looking for haunted houses to investigate, right?”